DavidKayanan/Battery-Optimization/README.md

 ### SIMPLE BATTERY ENERGY ARBITRAGE MODEL

 This project allows you to **valuate a grid scale battery's financial performance** in your target market.
 You just need the price profile (preferrably over 1 year).
-The Jupyter notebook "Tesla Power Pack valuation in CAISO" walks you through how this project is used, and also includes all the plotting and analysis functionalities developed.
+The Jupyter notebook "Tesla Power Pack valuation in CAISO.ipynb" walks you through how this project is used, and also includes all the plotting and analysis functionalities developed.

 ##### Features
 1. Given a price vector, optimize a battery performing energy arbitrage only.